 24. Unsplash

-Unsplash is the most popular resource for finding images for websites, design projects, presentations, etc. It has a library of hundreds of millions of websites that are free to use.
-They are using Ghost to announce company news, and just like their main site, the blog is image-focused and uses white space well.
+Unsplash is the most popular resource for finding images for websites, design projects, presentations, etc. It has a library of hundreds of millions of free websites.
+They use Ghost to announce company news, and, like their main site, the blog is image-focused and uses white space well.

 25. Kickstarter Blog